Quintus Sertorius: Pacification of Castulo

 During his service, Sertorius was posted to the Roman-controlled Oretani (Iberian) town of Castulo.
 The local Roman garrison was hated by the natives for their lack of discipline and constant drinking, and Sertorius either arrived too late to stop their impropriety or was unable to.
-The natives invited a neighbouring tribe to free the town of the garrison, and they successfully killed many of the Roman soldiers.
+The natives invited a neighbouring tribe to free the town of the garrison, and they killed many of the Roman soldiers.
 Sertorius escaped and gathered the other surviving soldiers, who still had their weapons.
 He secured the unguarded exits of the town, and then led his men inside, killing all native men of military age irrespective of participation in the revolt.
 Once he learned some attackers had come from a neighbouring town, he had his men wear the armour of the slain natives and led them there.
 Probably arriving at dawn, the town opened the gates for Sertorius and his men, convinced they were their warriors returning with loot from the slain Roman garrison.
 Sertorius then killed many of the towns' inhabitants and sold the rest into slavery.

 Later in Hispania during his revolt, Sertorius did not quarter his soldiers in native cities, "noting the stupidity of a policy which would cause rebellion in a hostile city, hostility in a neutral one, and corrupt the garrison into the bargain".
 The incident at Castulo earned Sertorius considerable fame in Hispania and abroad, aiding his future political career.
 During his military tribunate Sertorius became familiar with the Iberian methods of war, namely guerrilla warfare, which he would later use to great effect in his revolt.

-Didius returned to Rome in the June of 93 BC to celebrate a triumph, but it is not known whether Sertorius immediately returned with him or remained under his successor.
+Didius returned to Rome in June 93 BC to celebrate a triumph, but it is not known whether Sertorius immediately returned with him or remained under his successor.